jrBordet/jrBordet.github.io/_posts/2020-09-21-lenses_a_pratical_approach.markdown

 <!--https://medium.com/javascript-scene/lenses-b85976cb0534-->

 ## Introduction

+### Immutability

+In functional programming the concept of `Immutability` is not about forbidding change at all, instead is more on how to handle changes.
+You still can add or remove an element to an array, the difference is that you just do it differently.

+Usually in a `mutable world` you would directly add or remove elements to an array, instead in an `immutable world` you create a brand new array instead.

+The key concept is to understand that instead of modifying something you create something new with your change applied.
+Once you understand it is more about creating new things with your changes applied.

+### Lenses as a container

 Most of the code from this post is available in a Swift [Playground](https://github.com/jrBordet/Lenses---an-introduction), and I strongly recommend to follow it while reading the post.